bishal-codes/react_js_learning/README.md

 #### Public Key Cryptography

+- backbone of security in blockchain networks likr Bitcoin and Ethereum.
+- ensures secure communication and transactions (decenralized, trustless, secure).

 - 1976, Whitfield Diffie > public key cryptography > asymmetric encryption
 - secure communication without prior key exchange
 - Diffie, Martin Hellman, Ralph Merkle > Diffie-Hellman key exchange (modern public key cryptography)

+- derived from the mathematical properties of prime numbers and elliptic curves.
+- derived from private key using ECC (Elliptic Curve Cryptography)

+  - used by others to verify the signature of the transaction but can not be used to reverse-engineer the private key.

+  what is public key?

+  - cryptographic key that can be used by anyone to encrypt a message.

 - Public Key Cryptography: How it works

       ```bash
-      Bob -- (public key) --> anyone can encrypt a message for Bob
+      Bob ko (public key) use garerw --> anyone can encrypt a message for Bob
       Bob -- (private key) --> only Bob can decrypt the message or he can only read the message
       Bob -- (private key) --> can sign a message to prove it came from Bob
       Bob -- (public key) --> anyone can verify the signature using Bob's public key (proving it came from Bob)